gbmhunter/blog/content/programming/languages/c/preprocessor/index.md

 ## Comments

-Some pre-compilers support the ability to print messages to the standard output without using #warning or #error.
+Some pre-compilers support the ability to print messages to the standard output without using `#warning` or `#error`.
 This includes the GCC pre-compiler.

 To print a message (there are normally two supported syntaxes), type: